devon-ripley/forex-algotrader/README.md

 Uses Oanda for market data and trading.

-Forex trading, I plan on adding crypto and maybe stocks in the future.
+This program does Forex trading, I plan on adding crypto and maybe stocks in the future.

 URL in packages/oanda_api/oanda_api.py set to practice account.